NehaKushwah993/SharedElementAnimation/README.md

-# SharedElementAnimation (Custom - Doesn't use Android one)
+# SharedElementAnimation (Custom - Doesn't use Animation provided by Android)

 This project was created in 2016.